 The Cursor founding story demonstrates how focused execution beats grand vision.

-Four MIT Computer Science graduates identified a real developer problem, built practical AI solutions instead of chasing hype, raised $60 million from top-tier investors including competitors, achieved $400 million valuation in under two years, and maintained focus on human-AI collaboration over AI replacement.
+Four MIT Computer Science graduates identified a real developer problem, built practical AI solutions instead of chasing hype, scaled from $0 to $1B ARR in under 24 months.

-Cursor's success shows the future of AI development tools: fast, accurate, and designed to amplify human creativity—one keystroke at a time.
+Cursor's success shows the future of AI development tools: fast, accurate, and designed to amplify human creativity.
+One keystroke at a time.

 Want to learn more about AI-powered development tools?
 Cursor is available at cursor.com and continues growing its community of developers using AI to code faster and more effectively.